bearyinnovative/rundeck-bearychat-plugin/README.md

-## Rundeck-Bearychat-plugin
+## Rundeck-BearyChat-plugin

-Sends Rundeck notification messages to a Bearychat channel.
+Sends Rundeck notification messages to a BearyChat channel.
 This plugin is based on [rundeck-slack-plugin](https://github.com/higanworks/rundeck-slack-incoming-webhook-plugin).

 ## Installation Instructions